vacuousgrimoire/vacuousgrimoire.github.io/docs/tables/treasure/potions/substance.md

+---
+description: The viscosity, clarity, and unusual physical properties of the contents are also readily apparent upon opening the potion.
+---

 # Interesting Potion Substance

 The viscosity, clarity, and unusual physical properties of the contents are also readily apparent upon opening the potion.